frincuandreea/andreeafrincu/pages/about.md

 Git

 I started to write this blog because many many times I find myself searching in google "How to ..." do different stuff.
 I propose that every time I search something like that to actually write a post where I explain how to solve that respective problem.
 In this way I will make the life more easy for a person who is searching the same topic as me.
 I also want to have this blog as a collection of information where I can always come back every time I need to remember some topic which I solved in code.

-Since my experience in writing on a blog starts now please forgive me any writing mistakes.

 ​